 Note that it's illegal to claim a deduction for personal expenses -- so don't try to pass off your daily Starbucks habit as an expense incurred while doing work-related tasks.

 However, it's perfectly fine to claim any expenses that you incur for your business, including office supplies and utilities.

 In fact, there are several ways real estate agents can reduce their tax burden by claiming these deductions every year--as long as they follow the rules.

 Note: if you want an automatic way to claim these real estate agent tax deductions, try Bonsai Tax.
-Our tax software will scan your bank/credit card receipts to discover potential write-offs, estimate your taxes, and send you filing reminders.
+Our real estate agent tax software will scan your bank/credit card receipts to discover potential write-offs, estimate your taxes, and send you filing reminders.
 In fact, our app typically saves users $5,600 from their tax bill.
 Claim your 14-day free trial here.

 If you use your car for business purposes, then every mile that you drive can be written off as a tax deduction.

 If you drive your own vehicle to meet with clients, track the number of miles that you drove and deduct this on your tax return.
 If you use a company car, don't worry - the mileage will already be tracked for you.